-NOTES ON WITTGENSTAIN HIS PHILOSOPHY AND ITS EVOLVEMENT
+NOTES ON WITTGENSTEIN, HIS PHILOSOPHY, AND ITS EVOLUTION

-In memoriam of Jaakko Hintikka and Hilary Putnam, astute Wittgensteinian Scholars and dear friends
+In memory of Jaakko Hintikka and Hilary Putnam, astute Wittgensteinian scholars and dear friends

-Wittgenstein Evolvement in His Neo-Kantian Epistemology: Transcendental Idealism in His Tractatus, Phenomenalism in Philosophical Investigations and Common Sensism in On Certainty.
+Wittgenstein’s Evolution of in his Neo-Kantian Epistemology: Transcendental Idealism in the Tractatus, Phenomenalism in Philosophical Investigations and Common-Sensism in On Certainty.

 Ludwig Josef Johann Wittgenstein was an Austrian-British philosopher who worked primarily on logic, the philosophy of mathematics, the philosophy of mind, and the philosophy of language.
 He is considered by some to be the greatest philosopher of the 20th century (April 26, 1889, April 29, 1951).